 What is the International Olympic Committee (IOC)?

-The IOC ensures that there is full collaboration between all of the parties of the Olympic Family such as the National Olympic Committees (NOC’s), the International Sports Federations (IF’s), the athletes participating in the games and the Organising Committees for the Olympic Games (OCOG’s).
+The International Olympic Committee is the authority for the Olympic Movement and is made up of volunteers.
+The IOC ensures full collaboration between all of the parties of the Olympic Family such as the National Olympic Committees (NOCs), the International Sports Federations (IFs), the athletes participating in the games, and the Organising Committees for the Olympic Games (OCOG’s).

 What is the main role undertaken by the International Olympic Committee?